Binary Search in Action

 };

-Here is the specific code implementation of the "searching for the right boundary" binary search algorithm:
+The code for "searching for the right boundary" with binary search is below:

 // search for the right boundary